MohitGoel92/Microsoft-Excel/README.md

 - Since the 2007 release of Excel, the standard Excel file extension has been changed to .xlsx.
 - An Excel workbook can contain upto 255 worksheets.
-- The Quick Access Toolbar that is located at the top left corner of the application (the green bar) provides access to some of the basic Excel commands.
+- The *Quick Access Toolbar* that is located at the top left corner of the application (the green bar) provides access to some of the basic Excel commands.
 - We may select any function that we commonly use and pin it to the Quick Access Toolbar for quick utilisation anytime.
-For this, we only require to right click on any command found on the ribbon and select "Add to Quick Access Toolbar".
+For this, we only require to right click on any command found on the ribbon and select *Add to Quick Access Toolbar*.

 ## Entering and Editing Text and Formulas